Notice of Upcoming Construction – Phase 2 – September 15, 2017

 AGT is committed to operating in a manner that minimizes impacts on the environment and surrounding area.
 The project design incorporates environmental protection and mitigation measures to ensure that environmental impacts can be minimized.
 A map showing the location of the project is enclosed.

-The second phase of construction is to deconstruct the existing shipping gallery and install the new shipping gallery and shiploader.
-The new shipping gallery and shiploader will be preassembled at AGT’s premises, prior to installation on the dock.
-This phase of work is scheduled to begin with pre-assembly work in August of 2017 and will be completed by August 31, 2018.
-AGT will continue to operate during this phase of construction, with the exception of a period from approximately mid-June to mid-August 2018, when operations will be shut down in order to allow for the final installation of the new shipping gallery and shiploader.
+The upcoming Phase 2 of construction will be deconstructing the existing shipping gallery and installing the new shipping gallery and shiploader.
+The new shipping gallery and shiploader will be pre-assembled at AGT’s premises, prior to installation on the dock.
+This phase of work is scheduled to begin with pre-assembly work on October 2, 2017 and will be completed by August 31, 2018.
+AGT will continue to operate during Phase 2, with exception of a period from June 1, 2018 to August 31, 2018, when operation will be shut-down in order to allow for the final installation of the new shipping gallery and shiploader.
+During this three-month period, construction hours will extend throughout the night (i.e. 24 hours per day) 7 days per week.

 Hours of Work